For embedded projects that target STM32 boards, CLion integrates with STM32CubeMX.

-GNU ARM toolchain - a set of cross-platform tools that enables you to launch the tools on desktop, while the build result will only run under the target ARM MCU environment.
-Make sure that GNU ARM Toolchain is presented in the system PATH by running
+GNU ARM toolchain is a cross-platform set of tools which launches on desktop, while the build result can only run under the target ARM MCU environment.

-In the New Project wizard, select STM32CubeMX as your project type.
-CLion will create the .ioc file for the default STM32F030F4 MCU:
+Go to STM32CubeMX as your project type.
+CLion will create the .ioc file for the default STM32F030F4 MCU:and select

-The .ioc files are CubeMX original project files that contain static initialization settings.
-In CLion, this file is read-only and on the current step it is a place-holder for the configuration that will be set up in CubeMX on the next step.
+.ioc files are CubeMX original project files that contain static initialization settings.
+In CLion, this file is read-only, and on the current step, it is a place-holder for the configuration that will be set up in CubeMX on the next step.

-Now we need to switch to CubeMX to generate the project sources and fill the .ioc file.
-Click the Open with STM32CubeMX link to open CubeMX right from CLion.
+Now you need to switch to CubeMX to generate the project sources and fill the .ioc file.
+Click the Open with STM32CubeMX link to open CubeMX from CLion.

 In CubeMX, the configuration is already set for the newly created project.
 Click STM32F030F4Px to invoke the MCU/Board Selector and change the default MCU:

-Back in CLion, when the CMake project loading completes, we are prompted to select the board config file.
-The list of suggestions is taken from the set of board config files shipped with OpenOCD in the Openocd-Installation/share/openocd/scripts/board folder:
+Back in CLion, when the CMake project loading completes, you will be prompted to select a board config file.
+The list of suggestions consists of board config files shipped with OpenOCD in Openocd-Installation/share/openocd/scripts/board:

-When you change the MCU configuration in CubeMX and click Generate Code, your CLion project is updated automatically:
+When you change the MCU configuration in CubeMX and click Generate Code, your CLion project gets updated automatically: